vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 });
 ```

-The thing I like about middlewares is that you can organize them further.
+The biggest benefit of middlewares is that they can be organized further.
 For instance, you can create an additional middleware that logs all the errors and then chain it with the error handling middleware.
 Apart from that, middlewares are also a great place for generalized error handling.
 In the example below, we're using the wildcard '\*' to catch requests to undefined routes and then throw an error.
 ```
 app.use('*', function(req, res, next) {
   let err = new Error(`${req.ip} tried to reach ${req.originalUrl}`);